RAGBRAI: As RAGBRAI annual event

 With XIV, RAGBRAI introduced a Century Loop.
 While the day's ride might be shorter, a loop was included on the route for cyclists who wanted to ride 100 mi.
 This ride went from Council Bluffs to Muscatine, and the optional loop was on the day between Perry and Eldora.
 The loop was renamed the "Karras Loop" in 2001, in honor of John Karras.
 On the XXIII ride, the day from Tama-Toledo to Sigourney featured a strong south headwind, much heat and humidity, and many hills.
 The day came to be known as "Saggy Thursday".
 After the XXV ride, which passed through Lucas County, RAGBRAI in its history had gone through all of Iowa's 99 counties.
 John Karras retired as co-host after RAGBRAI XXVIII in 2000, which began at Council Bluffs and ended at Burlington.
 He died November 10th, 2021, and the 2022 ride (XLIX) featured a 100-mile plus day instead of the Karras Loop.

 RAGBRAI XLIII in 2015 was the first to feature an optional gravel loop.
 The loop was in honor of Steve Hed, the Minnesotan founder of HED Cycling Products and wheel innovator, who had died the previous November.
 The first gravel loop was part of the second-day ride from Storm Lake to Fort Dodge.
 Also, the 43rd ride was the first since the initial ride in 1973 to start in Sioux City and end in Davenport.
 In 2016, the "Mile of Silence", which remembers the riders who have been lost throughout the years, was started.
-In 2020, RAGBRAI XLVIII was postponed for a year due to the COVID-19 pandemic.
-The rescheduled ride began on July 25, 2021, in Le Mars and ended July 31 in Clinton.
-The route stopped in Sac City, Fort Dodge, Iowa Falls, Waterloo, Anamosa, and DeWitt.
-The planned 2020 route had included overnight stops in Storm Lake and Maquoketa, but were replaced by Sac City and DeWitt, respectively, for the 2021 route.